hashicorp/terraform-provider-aws/website/docs/r/iam_user_login_profile.html.markdown

 # Resource: aws_iam_user_login_profile

 Manages an IAM User Login Profile with limited support for password creation during Terraform resource creation.
 Uses PGP to encrypt the password for safe transport to the user.
-PGP keys can be obtained from Keybase.
+PGP keys can be obtained from Keybase or GitHub.

 -> To reset an IAM User login password via Terraform, you can use the [`terraform taint` command](https://www.terraform.io/docs/commands/taint.html) or change any of the arguments.